pepkit/pepspec/docs/specification.md

 [TOC]

-## Introduction
+## Introduction and motivation

-Organizing and annotating sample data is an important task in data-intensive bioinformatics, but each dataset is typically annotated in a unique way.
-Furthermore, data processing tools typically expect a unique format for sample annotation.
+Bioinformatics projects often start from a *sample table*, a spreadsheet of samples as rows with attributes of those samples in columns.
+For example, the some attributes may include file paths to raw data, sample annotation like organism or treatment, and other experimental details.
+Unfortunately, each project is usually done differently -- there is little standardization of these file formats and column names across projects.
+The downstream processing tools that consume the sample table typically expect specific way of formatting the table, such as requiring certain columns, expecting certain file formats, and so on.
+These assumptions are often inherent in the tools, but rarely explained.
+And even where they are explained, they tend to be unique for each tool.
 There is no standard way to represent metadata that spans projects and tools.
 This restricts the portability and reusability of annotated datasets and software that processes them.

 *Portable Encapsulated Projects* (*PEP* for short) seeks to make datasets and related software more portable and reusable.
 PEP does this by providing *metadata standarization*, *metadata validation*, and *portability modifiers*.